PennyLaneAI/qml/glossary/hybrid_computation.rst

 ==================

 In the context of quantum computing, the term *hybrid* refers to the strategy of mixing classical and quantum computations.
-This lies at the heard of optimizing :doc:`variational circuits </glossary/variational_circuit>`, where a quantum algorithm is optimized with the help of a classical co-processor.
+This lies at the heart of optimizing :doc:`variational circuits </glossary/variational_circuit>`, where a quantum algorithm is optimized with the help of a classical co-processor.

 Typically, quantum devices used to estimate averages of measurement results (i.e., *expectations